- School & Youth

-See a list of events developed to complement the exhibition.
+See a list of additional events developed to complement the exhibition.

 Head to Toe is part of Mass Fashion, a consortium of eight cultural institutions that explores and celebrates the many facets of the culture of fashion in Massachusetts.
 Discover the wide array of fashions, and the stories behind them, on view in the Commonwealth.
 In addition to Historic New England, the partners include Concord Museum, Fuller Craft Museum, Massachusetts Historical Society, Museum of Fine Arts, Boston, Old Sturbridge Village, Peabody Essex Museum, and Trustees of Reservations.
 Visit massfashion.org.